Tina Faelz: ‘Cold Case Files’: Steven Carlson, Killed Pleasanton 1984 Classmate

 Cold Case Files: Tina Never Arrives Home

 She was supposed to go to detention that day.
-However, Tina Faelz decided to skip and headed home instead.
+But Tina Faelz decided to skip and headed home instead.
 That turned out to be the mistake of her life.
 What she didn’t know was that someone was watching her—someone who had every intention of making sure that Tina never arrived home.

 Tina Faelz’s dead body was found in Pleasanton, California.
 According to an autopsy report, she had been stabbed 44 times.
 Her purse hung in a tree near the body.
 There was little evidence for police to go on, and since technology wasn’t what it is today, the case came to a screeching halt.